cjcook41/Modematching/README.md

 v0.0.10
 * Redefined compression and expansion branch evaluation for a finer volume grid.
 This was done to mitigate the use of fewer points in the initial electronic E(V) curve.

+v0.0.11
+* Fixed bug for high pressure scan introduced after refining the Vgrid.
+* Introduced a dependence on relative volume range for determining order of the Fvib(V) fit.
+Larger range of volumes == quadratic fit, narrower range == linear fit